RaikoDenpa/RaikoDenpa/README.md

 Raiko.<br/>

 Not that good at coding as I am still learning.<br/>
-I code as a hobby and for my own enjoyment.
+I code as a hobby and for my own enjoyment.<br/>
+Mostly Cryptography And Web Development

 <details>
   <summary>Stuff I Do</summary>